Solid Ether

-Solid Ether is an album by Norwegian trumpeter, composer and producer Nils Petter Molvær.
-It was recorded in 1999 and released on the ECM label on May 5, 2000.
+Solid Ether is an album by Norwegian trumpeter, composer and producer Nils Petter Molvær, recorded in 1999 and released on ECM May the following year.

 Reception

-On All About Jazz, Chris M. Slawecki called it "A stunning meltdown of classic jazz trumpet styles with modern techno, drum-and-bass and electronic music".
+On All About Jazz, Chris M. Slawecki called it "a stunning meltdown of classic jazz trumpet styles with modern techno, drum-and-bass and electronic music."

 The AllMusic review by David R. Adler stated "Not everyone will "get" this kind of music, and die-hard jazzers might laugh it off as an inconsequential fad.
-But it's actually a seismic innovation that is just getting started".
-Robert Christgau gave the album an A rating noting that "He immerses in chaos and comes out beautiful."
+But it's actually a seismic innovation that is just getting started."

+Robert Christgau gave the album an A, noting, "He immerses in chaos and comes out beautiful."